-Regent Honeyeater’s are a medium sized honeyeater.
-They are quite distinctive, with a black head, neck and upper breast, while their back and breast is yellow with black scaling.
-Males have yellowish bare skin under their eye.
+Regent Honeyeater’s are a medium-sized honeyeater.
+They are quite distinctive, with a black head, neck and upper breast, while their back and breast are yellow with black scaling.
+Males have yellowish bare skin under their eyes.
 Females are smaller and have less black on their throat.

 They were once found along the east coast from Brisbane to Adelaide but are now only found in remnant populations across Victoria and NSW.
 They are strongly associated with the western slopes of the Great Dividing Range.
 These birds will eat insects, spiders and fruit but their main source of food is nectar, and through this they act as a pollinator for many flowering plants.

-The Regent Honeyeater is a highly mobile species, following flowering eucalypts through box iron bark open-forest and woodland areas.
-Their breeding events correspond with flowering of food sources.
+The Regent Honeyeater is a highly mobile species, following flowering eucalypts through box ironbark open-forest and woodland areas.
+Their breeding events correspond with the flowering of food sources.

 What's being done?

 Regent Honeyeater conservation is contributed greatly to through the work of volunteers and communities, along with the efforts of Zoos Victoria and the Taronga Conservation Society, who run captive breeding and release programs.